morrownr/USB-WiFi/home/Compiling_the_Linux_Mainline_Kernel.md

 -----

-Step 4

-Configure Kernel:
+4. Configure Kernel:

-Note: You may want to research this issue  so as to have a better understanding that what this short guide provides.
+Note: You may want to research this issue so as to have a better understanding of what this short guide provides.

-Navigate to the `linux-6.1.8` directory using the cd command:
+Navigate to the `linux-6.2` directory using the cd command:

 ```
-cd linux-6.1.8
+cd linux-6.2
 ```

 Copy the existing configuration file using the cp command: